 myth, but elements of a sterling period in history.

-In Ann Tracy Marr's paranormal Regency romances, King Arthur and Merlin leave a rich legacy that influences life in Regency England.
+In Ann Tracy Marr's paranormal romances, King Arthur and Merlin left a rich legacy that influences life in Regency England.

 Camelot is the seat of the royal court of Britain; Prinny avoids it and his parents like the plague.
 Chivalry is a way of life for gentlemen, while ladies delight in balls, Norwich shawls, and gossip.

-Like all star crossed lovers, Katherine and Alexander make a muddle of their relationship in To His Mistress.
+Like all star-crossed lovers, Katherine and Alexander make a muddle of their relationship in To His Mistress.
 His stubbornness is unequaled and she is delightfully clueless.
 Behind the scenes, two magicians lay a wager on the success of the marriage.
-Mixing Human nature and magic produces unpredictable results.
+Mixing human nature and magic produces unpredictable results.
+Ancient celtic influences abound.

 In Round Table Magician and Thwarting Magic young, virile magicians find creating

-Is it odd to mix Camelot with the Regency?
+Is it odd to mix Camelot and 21st century problems with the Regency?
 Perhaps, but readers and reviewers say it is oddly successful.
+I think it's a lot of fun.